qstainless/CEN4025C-module04/README.md

 No user interaction needed.
 The program simple adds and removes the 2 million elements tot he lists, without providing feedback so as to avoid a potential impact in performance profiling.

 ## Profiling results
-From a sample of five tests, the method with the longest run time is `processHashTables()`.
+From a sample of five tests, the method with the longest run time is `processHashTable()`.

 ## Installation.
 Clone the repo, import it into your favorite Java IDE, and run Main.